ivanpajon/JavaFXLibrary/README.md

 This package contains **FXMove** and **FXResize**.
 You can create as many objects as you need.

+Notice that in FXWindow child's packages, root object in constructors must be root element in fxml file.

 ### FXMove

 Used to managing move actions in our window.